boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

     }
     ```

- 9. Create a class `BoldBIEmbedController.cs` in the `Controllers` folder.
-To get particular dashboard details, define an API `AuthorizationServer()` using the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail`, and the value from the `GetSignatureUrl()` method are appended as the query parameters in the URL to authorization server of particular dashboard.
-Include the `Newtonsoft.Json`, `System.Security.Cryptography`, `System.Net.Http` and `Microsoft.AspNetCore.Mvc` namespaces.
+ 9. Please create a class called `BoldBIEmbedController.cs` in the `Controllers` folder.
+To retrieve specific dashboard details, define an API called `AuthorizationServer()` that utilizes the `GetSignatureUrl()` method to generate the algorithm.
+In this API, append the `embedQueryString`, `userEmail`, and the value from the `GetSignatureUrl()` method as query parameters in the URL to the authorization server of the particular dashboard.
+Make sure to include the following namespaces: `Newtonsoft.Json`, `System.Security.Cryptography`, `System.Net.Http`, and `Microsoft.AspNetCore.Mvc`.

     ```js
     [ApiController]